-If you have been in software development for a long time, then you can easily relate with the importance of unit testing.
-Experts say that most of bugs can be captured in unit testing phase itself, which eventually get passed to quality teams, IF we follow these best practices for writing junit unit tests.
+If you have been in software development for a long time, then you can easily relate to the importance of unit testing.
+Experts say that most bugs can be captured in the unit testing phase itself, which eventually gets passed to quality teams if we follow these best practices for writing unit tests.

 “It’s overwhelmingly easy to write bad unit tests that add very little value to a project while inflating the cost of code changes astronomically.”

 Believe me, I have seen such tests in my previous projects which seem to do lots of stuff in code, but in reality, they were doing nothing.
 They were sending requests to the server and no matter what server respond, they were passing.
 Horror !!

 Don’t let these unit tests sneak into your code repository, through strict code reviews.
 Once they make their way into your code base, they will become a liability to carry them, build them and run them every time but without adding any value.

 This one is another sign of a bad test case.
 I have seen developers checking multiple irrelevant things so that code passes with doing SOMETHING, well not necessarily the correct thing.